 How much should I pledge?

-We believe strongly that our standard of giving should reflect our standard of living.
-We ask each parishioner to consider making a pledge that is both responsible and significant based on his or her financial situation.
+Examine your relationship with God as it relates to your possessions, then join us in giving generously and meaningfully in order to sustain the mission and ministry of Good Shepherd.
 A tithe (10% of your income) has long been held as the standard of Christian giving.
 For most it is a goal to be reached through incremental increases each year.
-At Good Shepherd, every pledge, no matter what amount makes a valued contribution to our mission and ministry.
+At Good Shepherd, every pledge, no matter what amount, makes a valued contribution to our mission and ministry.

-Do I have to pay when I pledge?
-Can I pay in installments?
+Do I have to pay when I submit my estimate?
+Can I give in installments?

-A pledge is simply a promise to pay.
+Your estimate simply tells us what you intend to give.
 You may fulfill your pledge in as many payments as you wish throughout the year.
 When you complete an online pledge card you may select your preferred giving options.

-What are the ways I can pay my pledge?
+What are the ways I can make a gift?

-You may pay your pledge with your Visa or MasterCard, Direct ACH transfer from your bank, check or cash (as long as you indicate your name on your cash payment and that it is to be applied to your pledge).
+You may donate with your Visa or MasterCard, Direct ACH transfer from your bank, check or cash (as long as you indicate your name on your cash payment and that it is to be applied to your pledge).
 We also accept donations of stock which may be applied to your pledge, as long as you let us know in advance so that we may apply it correctly.
 Call the office for more information on giving options including Donor Advised Gifts and more.

-What happens if I can’t give as much as I pledged?
+What happens if I can’t give as much as I estimated?

-While it's a commitment to your church and your fellow parishioners, your pledge is not legally binding.
-If your circumstances change, you may notify the church you need to change your pledge.
+While it's a commitment to your church and your fellow parishioners, your estimate is not legally binding.
+If your circumstances change, you may notify the church of your need to change your estimate.
 If you're blessed with unexpected extra income, you're always welcome to increase your pledge as well!